Iri25/library-management/README.md

 # library-management
-C++ application with a 4-layered architecture: data access layer (Domain), persistence layer (Repository), business layer (Service) and presentation layer (UserInterface).
+C++ application with a 4-layered architecture:
+- data access layer (`Domain`)
+- persistence layer (`Repository`)
+- business layer (`Service`)
+- presentation layer (`UserInterface`)

 The data is saved in memory.
 Several tests for functionality and data validation have been created.
 The main class is Applications.
 Interaction with the user is done from the console.

-Key concepts are encapsulation, inheritance, polymorphism, validations and exceptions.
+## Key concepts:
+- encapsulation
+- inheritance
+- polymorphism
+- validations
+- exceptions

 ## Requirements